-- The Combat Value of all Friendly Brigades participating in the Battle. - The Battle Rating of their General, if one is present (use the rating of the Commanding General in a Combined Army). - The modifiers from any Combat card played.
+- The Combat Value of all Friendly Brigades in the Area. - The Battle Rating of their General, if one is present (use the rating of the Commanding General in a Combined Army).
+The alternative of the commanding General in a Combined Army). - The modifiers from any Combat card played.